Skip to main content

 True.
 In addition to the pneumococcal vaccine, there are vaccines for several other viruses that can cause pneumonia, including measles, whooping cough, chickenpox and the flu.

-True or false: The pneumococcal vaccine only helps people 65 and older.
+True or false: The pneumococcal vaccine is only for kids.

 False.
-There are two pneumococcal vaccines, and one is recommended for all children under age 2.
-The other is recommended for people 65 and older.
-The vaccines are also important for people with long-term medical conditions such as heart, lung or kidney disease; cancer or another condition that weakens the immune system; and diabetes.
+Pneumococcal vaccines are recommended for all children under age 5 and all adults ages 50 and older.
+Pneumonia vaccines are also important for people with long-term medical conditions such as heart, lung or kidney disease; cancer or any other condition that weakens the immune system; and diabetes.

 True or false: If you have the flu, antibiotics are the best way to cure it and prevent pneumonia.